 That can come in the form of books like The Agile Leader or, even better, from hands-on trainings designed to teach high-impact skills like Agile Marketing Leadership.

-In either case, Agile champions always need support and resources to ensure their critical role, and by extension the entire Agile transformation, is a success.
+In any case, Agile champions always need support and resources to ensure their critical role, and by extension the entire Agile transformation, is a success.